-- Appropriate design and layout of interest including suitable planting - Larger sites may accommodate more formal sport pitches, play and youth facilities and other features.
-Sites large enough to accommodate pitch sports should be, in part, of a level gradient to accommodate such activities. - Larger facilities should offer secure bicycle parking. - Access for passive recreation encouraged through especially generous provision of seating and hard surfaced paths.
+- Appropriate design and layout of interest including suitable planting, seating - Larger sites may accommodate more formal sport pitches, play and youth facilities and other features.
+Sites large enough to accommodate pitch sports should be, in part, of a level gradient to accommodate such activities. - Larger facilities could consider providing secure bicycle parking, toilets, café, EV charging etc. - Access for passive recreation encouraged through especially generous provision of seating and hard surfaced paths.
 Particular attention also paid to surveillance - Fencing must integrate aesthetically into the surroundings and be of durable materials.